 Precisely who pays a real estate agent’s commission is where things get a little tricky.
-Assuming that both buyer and the seller have an agent, you can argue that the seller pays it or that the buyer pays it.
+Assuming that both the buyer and the seller have an agent, you can argue that the seller pays it or that the buyer pays it.
 Under most listing agreements, the seller is not in any way required to compensate the listing broker for even a dollar more than the listing side of the commission.
 Sales prices often reflect the amount the buyer is paying.
 Sellers can also credit the buyer commission of the buyer to credit the brokerage.
-The fee is sometimes–not always–split evenly between the two agents.
+The fee is sometimes--not always--split evenly between the two agents.

 The Bottom Line